History of the United Kingdom: Leadership

-Early 20th century 1901–1918
+Early 20th century (1901–1918)

-Prime Ministers from 1900 to 1945: Marquess of Salisbury, Arthur Balfour, Henry Campbell-Bannerman, H. H. Asquith, David Lloyd George, Bonar Law, Stanley Baldwin, Ramsay MacDonald, Stanley Baldwin, Ramsay MacDonald, Stanley Baldwin, Neville Chamberlain and Winston Churchill.

 The Liberal Party was in power from 1906 to 1915, when it formed a wartime coalition.
 It passed the welfare reforms that created a basic British welfare state.
 It weakened the veto power of Lords, blocked woman suffrage.
-In 1914 it apparently "solved" the problem of Irish Home Rule but when the war broke out the solution was shelved.
+In 1914 it apparently "solved" the problem of Irish Home Rule, but when the war broke out the solution was shelved.
 H. H. Asquith was Liberal Prime Minister between 1908 and 1916, followed by David Lloyd George, 1916–1922.
 Although Asquith was the Party leader, the dominant Liberal was Lloyd George.
-Asquith was overwhelmed by the wartime role of coalition prime minister, and Lloyd George replaced him as the coalition prime minister in late 1916 but Asquith remained Liberal party leader.
+Asquith was overwhelmed by the wartime role of coalition prime minister, and Lloyd George replaced him as the coalition prime minister in 1916 but Asquith remained Liberal party leader.
 The two fought for years over control of the party, badly weakening it in the process.
 Historian Martin Pugh in The Oxford Companion to British History argues that Lloyd George: